cltl/lexical_pattern_extractor/README.md

 The options under general are:
 * output_folder: output folder where you want to store all the generated data
+* measure: the type of measure used to compute the association pattern - word.
+The possible features can be found at http://www.nltk.org/api/nltk.metrics.html#nltk.metrics.association.BigramAssocMeasures and the possible names must be the same than in NLTK (pmi,chi_sq...)
 * seeds: List of ; separated seeds
 * ngram_len: Length of ngrams to generate, with 5 it will use 5-grams, 4-grams, 3-grams and 2-grams (only if no template section
 is included, and default templates are generated